movcmpret/react-animated-text-builders/README.md

 `blinkingSpeed` | PropTypes.number | Blinking speed in ms
 `cursorComponent` | PropTypes.element | Custom cursor component (disables `cursorStyle`)
-`textStyle` | PropTypes.object | Styles to be applied to the (string) child
+`textStyle` | PropTypes.object | Styles to be applied to the (string) child `onBlinkingFinished` | PropTypes.func | Callback that is fired when the blinking ended.
 ## License

 MIT © [movcmpret](https://github.com/movcmpret)